chaki213/tos-streamlit-dashboard/README.md

-# LLM-Powered Stock Trading Assistant
+# LLM-Powered Stock Trader

-A real-time stock trading assistant that uses LLM (Gemini) to analyze market data and make trading decisions.
+A real-time stock trader that uses LLMs (Gemini) to analyze market data and make trading decisions.

 ## Features